 This beautiful picture has been kindly provided by Cos d'Estournel's photo library

-Aymerick de Gironde didn't stay long at Cos as he left for Troplong Mondot in the end of 2017.
+Aymeric de Gironde didn't stay long at Cos as he left for Troplong Mondot at the end of 2017.
 The owner, Michel Reybier, has taken then over managing duties.
 Consulting oenologist here is Pascal Chatonnet from Lalande de Pomerol, who among his clients has so prominent names like Vega Sicilia in Spain and Chateau de Beaucastel in Chateauneuf du Pape.

 Cos d'Estournel is 91 ha of vines, planted with 60% Cabernet Sauvignon and 40% Merlot.
 There are quite many parcels (61) and among these small ones of Cabernet Franc and Petit Verdot.
-Average age of the vineyard is 45 years, but there are several vines between 80-100 years old.
-Grand Vin is made from vines with average age of 55 years.
-Soil here is mostly gravel with large stones on the surface.
+The average age of the vineyard is 45 years, but there are several vines between 80-100 years old.
+Grand Vin is made from vines with an average age of 55 years.
+The soil here is mostly gravel with large stones on the surface.